 Kimberly Elliott, director, public policy

-Renee Woodside, associate
+Renee Woodside, communications project manager

 1634 "Eye" Street, N.W.

 Washington, D.C.
 20006

 The RWJF Policy unit works with many partners in the nation’s capital to promote public policy that will contribute to building a Culture of Health, where every person has a fair chance to be as healthy as they can be.